poetaster/arduinoMI/README.md

 A simple sketch with no other io other than PWM pin 22 is located in BraidsEngines.
 It cycles through all voices with random parameters every 3 seoncds.

+To use the sketch, copy the STMLIB and BRAIDS directories to you ~/Arduino/libraries folder, open the BraidsEngines sketch change

+#define PWMOUT 22

+to match whatever pin your using and

+choose 250mHz overclocking (well, 200 should do it too, but, 250 is stable) and optimize.
+Then install it on your pico.

+You should hear it step through the patches making small changes as it goes.

 The STMLIB, BRAIDS and PLAITS directories can be placed in your Arduino/libraries/ folder and used as follows, for braids & plaits:
 ```
 #define     MI_SAMPLERATE      96000.f